BetterWrapper/GoNexus/README.md

 * Windows: Type `windows.bat`
 * Mac: Type `sh mac.sh`
 * Linux: Type `sh linux.sh`
+  Use `--dev` if you want to make a developer environment, for instance `windows.bat --dev` for Windows, `sh mac.sh --dev` for Mac, and `sh linux.sh --dev` for Linux.
+For a production environment, use `--prod` for instance `sh linux.sh --prod` for Linux.

 If there is no app for your operating system, please let us know in the issues tab and we will make one!